Process in brief

 This procedure is applied to the majority of Ferric Oxalate commercially available.

-To get a solution of about 27-30%, proceed as follows: Weigh 30g of crystals and add them to 100-110ml of demineralized water, heated not more than 50°C, stir it with a glass or plastic rod.
-This operation is very long and can last for several minutes.
-It would be really helpful to have an heating magnetic stirrer.
-A residual turbidity is eliminated by filtering it on a filter paper, the color of the final solution varies depending on the amount of free oxalic acid present:
+To get a solution at about 27% proceed as follows: weigh 27gr of crystals and add to 120ml of demi water heated to no more than 50-60 °c stirring with a glass or plastic rod.
+This can be done for a few tens of minutes.
+It would be really useful to have a magnetic stirrer/heater.
+The initial excess of water is necessary because the solution to 27% is almost saturated and if you do not exceed with the water, you cannot get the clear solution.
+After the oxalate has dissolved, it is left at a temperature until the excess water evaporates back to the required volume.
+Residual turbidity is eliminated by filtering on filter paper; the color of the final solution varies according to the amount of free oxalic acid present:

 A golden amber color indicates the absence of free oxalic acid.
 (This Solution is obtained with the LabOldTech Ferric Oxalate that melts in maximum 30 minutes).